-- Sichuan Province 83 million
+Sichuan Province 83 million

-- Jiangsu Province 74 million
+Jiangsu Province 74 million

-- Zhejiang Province 47 million
+Zhejiang Province 47 million

-- Chongqing 31 million
+Chongqing 31 million

-- Shanghai 17 million
+Shanghai 17 million

-- Beijing 14 million
+Beijing 14 million

-Part Two CLIENT QUESTIONS
+Part 1

-The following questions were asked from the companies and organisations present at the workshops.
-There were also discussions which arose from the panel at the November 11th 2010 workshop, held north of Cambridge.
+The following questions were asked those we met in Shanghai and Beijing back in 2007.
+These have then been supplemented with responses from the companies and organisations present at the workshops.
+There were also discussions which arose from the panel at the 11 Nov 2010 workshop, held north of Cambridge, and discussed in more detail at the advanced workshop in Bury St Edmunds workshop on 9 Feb 2011.
 The panel comments and reflections are incorporated into the below questions and answers.

 - 1. What was your first impression of doing business in China? - 2.
 What in your experience are the main barriers or frustrations that UK companies face in China? - 3.
 What top 3 tips would you give companies wishing to do business in China for the first time? - 4.
 Is there a difference between generations in terms of how business is done? - 5.
 What are the key cultural issues companies face when working in China for the first time? - 6.
 What is the general perception of the British in China? - 7.
 From your experience, is English widely spoken by those in the business community that you deal with? - 8.
 Have you ever learned Chinese and, if so, did you find it difficult? - 9.
-To what extent should companies adapt their marketing and web materials to the Chinese market
+To what extent should companies adapt their marketing and web materials to the Chinese market?